1 Goal of This Privacy Statement

 2.1.
 What Personal Data do we process and why?

 The Department processes your contact data and identification data.
+We have obtained this information either because you sent it directly to us or we collected it indirectly through publicly available databases, websites or other public sources.
 We use this information to carry out our assignment advancing and protecting public interest.
 This involves looking after the international relations of the Flemish Government, particularly the coordination of Flanders’ international and European actions and the management of Flanders' relations with foreign governments, the European Union and international organizations.
 These assignments stem from, among others, Article 6 of the Decree of the Flemish Government of June 3rd 2005 regarding the organization of the Flemish administration.

 To carry out our assignments in the context of the public interest, we also organize conferences, receptions, lectures and other events.
 During such events, pictures and other visual footage may be processed on which you are pictured recognizably.
 We never process footage that targets you, unless you agree to this by posing voluntarily.
 The Department uses this footage in its general communication about activities, such as on our website, social media channels and information brochures.